 Decorations during Ganesh Chaturthi

 Flowers are a must.
-Offering red flower (red hibiscus) is often considered auspicious and if not available, other flowers with Tulsi leaves can be used.
+Offering red flowers (red hibiscus) is often considered auspicious, and if not available, other flowers with Tulsi leaves can be used.
 An indispensable inclusion in the rituals is durva grass, a herb that legend says had relieved Ganesha when he swallowed a demon to protect the world.
-Colorful rangolis and beautiful bandhanwars also spruce up the aura of the celebration.
+Colourful rangolis and beautiful bandhanwars also spruce up the aura of the celebration.

-Food is an integral part of any Indian festival, and especially so for Ganesh Chaturthi because modak is said to be his favorite sweets.
+Food is an integral part of any Indian festival, and especially so for Ganesh Chaturthi because modak is said to be his favourite sweet.
 It is a delicious sweet dumpling made of rice flour stuffed with grated coconut and gur (jaggery).
 And for the love of his sweet delight, Lord Ganesh is also sometimes called by the name Modakpriya.

 It, therefore, has become customary to include a variety of sweets in the prasad or prasadam (food offered to the deity) during Ganesh Chaturthi.
-Laddu (besan and motichoor laddu are a no brainer), karanji, vrundallu, nevri, chalividi, etc. are some of the sweet offerings made to the lord in an array of delightful flavors by different groups of people.
+Laddu (besan and motichoor laddu are a no-brainer), karanji, vrundallu, nevri, chalividi, etc., are some of the sweet offerings made to the lord in an array of delightful flavours by different groups of people.

 Top places to celebrate Ganesh Chaturthi in India

-Below are some of the notable places where you can visit to witness the Ganesh Chaturthi festival in its grandest form and how they may be celebrated differently this year.
+Below are some of the notable places where you can visit to witness the Ganesh Chaturthi festival in its grandest form.

-The commercial capital of India knows its way to celebrate festivals in India and leave any resident or non-resident in awe.
-No other place in the country match up to the city of dream’s Ganesh Chaturthi celebration.
-In 2019, over 38,000 idols were immersed on Visharjan day across 129 locations in Mumbai.
+The commercial capital of India knows its way of celebrating festivals in India and leaves any resident or non-resident in awe.
+No other place in the country matches up to the City of Dream’s Ganesh Chaturthi celebration.
+In 2019, over 38,000 idols were immersed on Visharjan Day across 129 locations in Mumbai.
 Yes, it is that magnificent!

 The celebration takes place either in homes or is organized by different societies, the sarvajanik (public) puja pandals.
 A healthy competition goes on between different organizations that try to take home the prize for the best pandal and idol.
 A few places in the city that boast of a great pandal are:

-- Khetwadi Ganraj in Grigaim, South Mumbai showcases the best-embellished idol.
-Well, we’re talking of gold and diamond jewelry for the statues here, which has also been accredited as the tallest in Mumbai.
+- Khetwadi Ganraj in Grigaim, South Mumbai, showcases the best-embellished idol.
+Well, we’re talking of gold and diamond jewellery for the statues here, which have also been accredited as the tallest in Mumbai.

 - Ganesh Galli Mumbaicha Raja in Central Mumbai is among the oldest pandals in the city and offers some extraordinarily creative theme-based pandals to look out for.

-- Andherica Raja in Andheri pulls celebrity crowd during the festival.
-On one hand, the pandal is now over half a century old while on the other it is quite famous for granting the devotees’ wishes.
+- Andherica Raja in Andheri pulls the celebrity crowd during the festival.
+On one hand, the pandal is now over half a century old, while on the other, it is quite famous for granting the devotees’ wishes.

-While no one really knows for sure when the celebrations for Ganesh Chaturthi began, it did take a grand form in the 17th century here in Pune during the founder of the Maratha empire Shivaji’s rule.
+While no one really knows for sure when the celebrations for Ganesh Chaturthi began, they did take a grand form in the 17th century here in Pune during the founder of the Maratha empire, Shivaji’s rule.
 During this time, Peshwas considered Lord Ganesha as their patron deity.

-Beside Khairtabad, Hyderabad as a whole witnesses nearly 75,000 pandals with a few lakh devotees making their way to offer prayers during the ten-day period.
+Besides Khairtabad, Hyderabad as a whole witnessed nearly 75,000 pandals, with a few lakh devotees making their way to offer prayers during the ten-day period.
 Balapur, Kamalanagar, Durgam Cheruvu, Kamalanagar Chaitanyapur, New Nagole, and Gowlipura in Old City are dotted with beautifully decorated pandals and Ganesh idols.
 Look out for the laddu auction at Balapur Ganesh.
-All of the immersions take place in the Hussain Sagar Lake and are a spectacle not to be missed!
+All of the immersions take place in Hussain Sagar Lake and are a spectacle not to be missed!

-This year, the government has planned to soon announce the regulations that will be in place in Goa as the state just opened doors to tourism.
-In Goa, the celebration of Ganesh Chaturthi dates back to the age of the Kadambas (rulers in the 10th to 14the CE).
+In Goa, the celebration of Ganesh Chaturthi dates back to the age of the Kadambas (rulers in the 10th to 14th CE).
 So while Goa is known for its pristine beaches, Portuguese colonies, and the susegad lifestyle, Goa sees a different picture when it comes to celebrating the birth anniversary of Lord Ganesha.
-In the local dialect Konkani, the festival goes by the name of Chavat.
+In the local dialect of Konkani, the festival goes by the name of Chavat.

 In Mapusa of North Goa, thousands of devotees flock to the Ganapati temples at Khandola and Ganeshpuri.
-A yet another village that springs to life is Marcela.
-It is the home to many Hindu shrines and the artisans in the village are extremely talented.
+Yet another village that springs to life is Marcela.
+It is home to many Hindu shrines, and the artisans in the village are extremely talented.
 You’d find Ganesh idols crafted of bamboo, cane, coconut, and arcenut.